Reliance damages: Application

+Under English law, a claimant in a breach of contract case has a choice over whether to claim loss of profits or to recover wasted expenditure.
+In CCC Films (London) Ltd v Impact Quadrant Films Ltd [1985] 1 QB 16, a "legal presumption" was tested out, stating that where the plaintiff would not have wasted the expenditure if the Defendant had not been in breach of duty, the burden of proof was on the defendant to prove that, regardless of their breach of duty, the expenditure would not have been or may not have been recovered.
+In this case, CCC Films provided no evidence that they would have made sufficient earnings if certain lost tapes had been received to recoup their lost expenditure; equally, the defendants failed to provide evidence that they would not have done so.
+Hutchison J held that CCC Films' reliance claim succeeded in full.
+The CCC case shows that a reliance claim for wasted expenditure can include costs incurred before the contract was entered into.

-In US law, reliance damages are the type of damages awarded in promissory estoppel claims, although they can also be awarded in traditional contract breaches.
+Under United States law, reliance damages are the type of damages awarded in promissory estoppel claims, although they can also be awarded in traditional contract breaches.
 This is appropriate because even if there is no bargain principle in the agreement, one party has relied on a promise and thus is damaged to the extent of their reliance.
 These damages must be proven with reasonable certainty.
 It is not enough that one party simply guess as to how much they are actually damaged.

 In a losing contract, reliance damages will be reduced because the aggrieved party cannot be put in a better position had the contract been performed.
 Here, the losses from the contract will be subtracted from the reliance damages.